GunioRobot/django-twfy/README.txt

 Q:  Huh?

 A:  TheyWorkForYou.com is open source, and both Ireland and Australia have
     copies running.
-However, it uses an 18th-century character set, in no way separates content from design and the current version of PHP (5.3) won't run it at all without generating fatal errors.
+However, it was developed over a long period of time with only one jurisdiction in mind (which is fine for them, less so for us), uses therefore a very problematic character set, in no way separates content from design and the current version of PHP (5.3) won't run it at all without generating fatal errors.
 Which is really PHP's fault for changing almost all its error handling rules.

 Q:  So...

-A:  So I'm rewriting the part of it that causes the concerns above.
+A:  So I'm rewriting part of it to deal with the concerns above.

 Q:  Which is?